Museums reviewed by parents: We The Curious, Bristol

 They will love the Flight Zone as they launch their own parachutes from the ceiling and watch them float back down to the ground.

-Remember to check out the shadow puppet show if you have kids who love creating stories and making puppets.
+And don't forget to check out the construction play area upstairs for under 8s, and the shadow puppet show if you have kids who love creating stories and making puppets.

 Best for KS1 kids

-Upstairs, this age group will go mad for the space exhibits and animation activities, and they will love the bubble area just as much as the little ones.
+Upstairs, this age group will go mad for the space exhibits and animation activities.

 Best for KS2 kids

-Back on Earth, the We the Curious animation area is great for KS2 children and allows them to create their own storyboards, plots, characters, and sequences.
+Back on Earth, the We The Curious animation area is great for KS2 children and allows them to create their own storyboards, plots, characters, and sequences.
 They can then take images and create a short film, which can then be sent to your email address.
+The bubble-making area is also brilliant and will be enjoyed by children (and adults) of all ages, as they compete to make the largest bubble possible before it pops.

 Half-term and holiday events for families